Instructions for authors

 All images must be at or above intended display size, with the following image resolutions: Line Art 800 dpi, Combination (Line Art + Halftone) 600 dpi, Halftone 300 dpi.
 See the Image quality specifications chart for details.
 Image files also must be cropped as close to the actual image as possible.

 Use Arabic numerals to designate figures and upper case letters for their parts (Figure 1).
 Begin each legend with a title and include sufficient description so that the figure is understandable without reading the text of the manuscript.
 Information given in legends should not be repeated in the text.

 Figure legends: These should be typed in numerical order on a separate sheet.

 If equations cannot be encoded in MathML, submit them in TIFF or EPS format as discrete files (i.e., a file containing only the data for one equation).
 Only when tables cannot be encoded as XML/SGML can they be submitted as graphics.
 If this method is used, it is critical that the font size in all equations and tables is consistent and legible throughout all submissions.

 Proofs and Reprints

 Electronic proofs will be sent as an e-mail attachment to the corresponding author as a PDF file.
 Page proofs are considered to be the final version of the manuscript and no changes will be made in the manuscript at the proof stage.
 Authors can freely download the PDF file.
 Hard copies of the documents are available on request.
-Please click on the link for the charges.
-Order-reprint-form
+Please click on the link Order-reprint-form for the charges.

 All works published by FP International are under the terms of the Creative Commons Attribution License 4.0.
 This permits anyone to copy, distribute, transmit and adapt the work provided the original work and source is appropriately cited.